intel-analytics/ipex-llm/python/ppml/src/bigdl/ppml/README.md

 # PPMLContext For PySpark

+This is a tutorial about how to use `PPMLContext` in python to read/write files in multiple formats(csv, parquet etc.). `PPMLContext` provide the ability to save DataFrame as encrypted files and read encrypted files as a plain DataFrame or RDD.

 ### 1.Create a PPMLContext

 `PPMLContext` who wraps a `SparkSession` and provides read functions to read encrypted data files to plain-text RDD or DataFrame, also provides write functions to save DataFrame to encrypted data files.